adultdate/filament-calendar/README.md

 ```

 #### Linking to resources
-If you use resources in your calendar, you need to tell your events which resource(s) they belong to.
+If you use resources in your filament-calendar, you need to tell your events which resource(s) they belong to.

 To do this, pass an array of resource IDs to the event:
 ```php